PltPr/PltPr/README.md

 ## 👨‍💻 About Me

-I'm a 5th-year Computer Science student specializing in Cybersecurity, with a focus on backend and full-stack development using the .NET ecosystem.
+I'm a 5th-year Computer Science student specializing in Cybersecurity, focused on backend and full-stack development with the .NET ecosystem and React.

 ## 🚀 Projects